dharmab/ansible-archlinux/README.md

 You can select a colorscheme for the shell and Vim by typing one of the commands starting with `base16_`.

 You can place an image file at "~/.wallpaper", and it will automatically be set as the desktop background at login.

+## Rust

+This role installs `rustup` without a Rust toolchain.
+See [Rustup usage](https://wiki.archlinux.org/index.php/Rust#Usage) to install a Rust toolchain.